 Ethereum is an asset of high risk and high reward

-In general the price of Ethereum is very volatile, as is the case with every other cryptocurrency.
-Here you can see how the price of Bitcoin influences the price of Ethereum; the lines are not walking hand-in-hand, but you can definitely identify similar, bigger movements the two currencies are experiencing simultaneously.
+In general, the price of Ethereum is volatile, as is the case with every other cryptocurrency.
+Here you can see how the price of Bitcoin influences the price of Ethereum; the lines are not walking hand-in-hand, but you can identify similar, more prominent movements the two currencies are experiencing simultaneously.